Take Control Of Your Cooling Bills This Summer!

 Central AC systems deliver cold air to your home thru a sealed ducting system.
 Annually inspecting the ducting for air leakage, and sealing any leaks you discover, will help assure that the cool air you are paying for will be delivered to the living space where it will do the most good.

 4. Don’t Skimp On Routine Service

 Make sure that your cooling system has received proper, professional servicing at some point during the season, to help insure that performance is maintaining at expected levels.
 For air conditioning systems, it is crucial that refrigerant levels in your system be at optimum levels and pressures, and that all controls are functioning properly.
 Your service tech will also make sure that the blower speed is set at the proper level for the cooling season.
-For evaporative coolers, while the procedures are different, the goal is the same: Peak performance equals lower utility bills!

 5. Rethink Curtains and Blinds

 During the day, you might jump at the chance to sit in the sunshine and soak up some vitamin D. While a little sun might not compromise your indoor comfort, you’d be surprised at how quickly direct sunlight can heat up your home.

 Keep solar heat from ‘cooking’ your home by installing blinds, curtains, or awnings.
 Closed blinds or curtains will significantly reduce direct solar heat gain.
 Outside, awnings can help reduce solar gain when you install them over east-, south-, or west-facing windows, helping moderate the morning or afternoon sun.